-Post-Roe, states struggling with conflicting abortion bans
+Post-Roe, states struggle with conflicting abortion bans

 Arizona GOP officials disagree over which abortion laws are enforceable.
 Attorney General Mark Brnovich announced Wednesday that a pre-statehood law banning all abortions is now enforceable, but Republican Gov. Doug Ducey has said a law he signed in March takes precedence over the 1901 ban.

-When the Idaho Legislature passed a “trigger law” in 2020 that would automatically prohibit nearly all abortions 30 days after the fall of Roe, lawmakers took some steps to avoid conflicts by making it clear that the law would supersede other bans.
+When the Idaho Legislature passed a trigger law in 2020 that would automatically prohibit nearly all abortions 30 days after the fall of Roe, lawmakers took some steps to avoid conflicts by making it clear that the law would supersede other bans.
 Lawmakers put similar language in another ban passed earlier this year, saying the 2020 law would take precedence.

 But they may have overlooked a few clauses in the decades-old statutes.